 Which Chamber is Right For You?

-There are two main types of Hyperbaric Oxygen Chambers:
+There are two main types of Hyperbaric Oxygen Therapy Chambers:

-Hyperbaric World Services has the resources to recommend the right chamber spec for your needs whether for home or business.
+Hyperbaric World Services has a team of advisors on hand with the resources to recommend the right chamber spec for your needs whether for home or business.

-Simply guide us by answering the 10 questions below and our resident Doctors and Hyperbaric Experts will recommend the chamber choices, prices and offers that will best suit your needs.
+Simply by answering the 10 questions below, our HBOT Advisors will recommend the chamber choices, prices and offers that will best suit your needs.

 - Do you want the choice to be able to try the chamber first?

-- Weight and height of the person going in the chamber?
+- What is the weight and height of the person using the chamber?

 - What are the 3 main reasons for using the chamber?

-- Who or where did you find out about Hyperbaric Oxygen Therapy?
+- Where did you find out about Hyperbaric Oxygen Therapy?

 - Which country and city would the chamber be used in?